caipeide/autorace/README.md

 #### 3.4 Accelerate your Model

 The `resnet18` model trained above runs about 150 ms/frame (6.7 Hz) on the car, which can cause problems if your car drives fast (not quickly enough to make a decision to take turns -> collision).
-Therefore, we will accelerate the model as follows:
+Therefore, we will accelerate the model as follows on the RC-Car:

 ```console
 $ cd ~/autorace